What hiring managers actually look for

 Tip: Name the specific curriculum framework you use (Creative Curriculum, HighScope, Montessori, Reggio).
 This tells employers exactly how you teach.

 "Preschool Lead Teacher with 5 years at NAEYC-accredited centers.
-Lead a classroom of 18 children ages 3 to 5 with Creative Curriculum.
-CDA credentialed with pediatric CPR certification."
+Lead a classroom of 18 children ages 3 to 5 with Creative Curriculum and play-based learning.
+CDA credentialed with current pediatric CPR and first aid."

 "Preschool Assistant Teacher with 2 years supporting lead teachers in classrooms of 20 toddlers and preschoolers.
-Led circle time, art activities, and outdoor play."
+Led circle time, art activities, and outdoor play, using visual schedules and behavior guidance to ease transitions."

 "Early Childhood Education graduate seeking a lead preschool teacher position.
-Completed 120 practicum hours in a Head Start classroom serving 16 children ages 3 to 4."
+Completed 120 practicum hours in a Head Start classroom serving 16 children ages 3 to 4, with experience in lesson planning and ASQ-3 developmental screening."

 "Former nanny with 6 years of experience caring for children ages newborn to 5 seeking a preschool teacher position.
-CDA credential in progress, pediatric first aid certified."
+CDA credential in progress, pediatric first aid certified, comfortable with daily parent communication."

 Writing strong experience bullets